SQL CREATE TABLE

-Tables are the basic structure where data is stored in the database.
-Given that in most cases, there is no way for the database vendor to know ahead of time what your data storage needs are, chances are that you will need to create tables in the database yourself.
-Many database tools allow you to create tables without writing SQL, but given that tables are the container of all the data, it is important to include the CREATE TABLE syntax in this tutorial.
+In a relational database, data is stored in tables.
+Given that there is no way for the database vendor to know ahead of time what your data storage needs are, you will for sure need to create tables that fit your needs in the database.
+Therefore, the CREATE TABLE statement is one of the most fundamental components of SQL.

 The SQL syntax for CREATE TABLE is

 ("column 1" "data type for column 1" [column 1 constraint(s)],

 "column 2" "data type for column 2" [column 2 constraint(s)],

 "Column 1" and "column 2" represent the name of each column.
 After the name, we specify the data type for that column.
 Typical data types include integers (such as 1), real numbers (such as 0.55), strings (such as 'sql'), date/time expressions (such as '2000-JAN-25 03:22:22'), and binary types.
 Different relational databases allow for different data types, so please consult with a database-specific reference first.